 If the fire permit is issued when fire has been prohibited in open air (section 52 (1) of the Act) the following condition must be included on the permit:

-• You must, immediately before lighting a fire, make reasonable efforts to confirm that no restricted or prohibited fire season under section 56 (1) of the Act is in place in the location of the fire.
+• immediately before lighting a fire you must make reasonable efforts to confirm that no restricted or prohibited fire season under section 56 (1) of the Act is in place in the location of the fire.
+Use Checkitsalright.nz.